catarak/creating-digital-instruments-in-max/README.md

 ### Pacing / Duration
 4 hours total
 #### Part 1
-* ~ 10-15 min Introduction to Workshop
+* ~15 min - Introduction to Workshop.
+What is a musical instrument?
-  * Music (with computers?)
-* 10-15 min Introduction to Max
+* ~10 min - Introduction to Max & example works
-  * What can you do with Max?
+* ~15 min - Get aquainted with the Max interface
-* How to play a sound file
+* ~30 min - How to play a sound file
-  * change speed
-  * change pitch
-  * switch between tracks
-* Microphone in/sound out
-* Feedback and delay
-  * with tapin~/tapout~, connect LFO to tapout for pitch shifting
+* ~30 min - Feedback/Delay/Filtering
-* Recording with Audacity
+* ~20 min - Recording with Audacity

 #### Part 2
+* ~30 min - Vocoder patch
-* ~45 min vocoder
+* ~30 min - Sequencer patch
-* ~45 min sequencer
+* ~30 min - Integrate a controller/Create custom interface
-* ~30 min to play
+* ~30 min - Free play

 ## Materials Needed & Exercises To Do Before Class
 ### Software to download ahead of time